animatlabs/workflow-forge/CONTRIBUTING.md

 - **Tone**: Professional, factual, concise (no emojis)
 - **Code examples**: Ensure all code snippets compile or mark as pseudocode
 - **Links**: Use relative links within repo; verify external links are valid
-- **SEO**: Use descriptive headings and keywords for discoverability
+- **SEO**: Descriptive headings and keywords where they help discovery
 - **Accuracy**: Verify all claims against actual codebase behavior

 ## Testing Requirements